 Step 2: Customize the clock's time zone and display options.

 You can toggle between digital and analog modes, as well as 12- and 24-hour time formatting.
 You can change the color of the graphic and apply a custom label if you like.

-Can't get enough of Airtable Blocks?
-Sign up for our Blocks mailing list to get updated for each new block we launch!
+Can't get enough of Airtable Apps?
+Sign up for our mailing list to get updated for each new app we launch!